vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Rabbit Holes?
 =============

-There would be instances where you are not able to find anything such as any open port or any entry point.
-The below may provide some clue.
+There will be instances when you will not able to find anything entry point such as any open port.
+The section below may provide some clues how to get unstuck.

 .. _listen-to-the-interface:

 Listen to the interface
 ------------------------

-We should always listen to the local interface on which the VM is hosted such as vboxnet0 or vmnet using wireshark or tcpdump.
-Many VMs send data randomly, for example, In one of the VM, it does the arp scan and sends a SYN packet on the port 4444, if something is listening on that port, it send the data.
+Many VMs send data on random ports therefore we recommend to listen to the local interface (vboxnet0 / vmnet) on which the VM is running.
+This can be done by using wireshark or tcpdump.
+For example, one of the vulnhub VMs, performs an arp scan and sends a SYN packet on port 4444, if something is listening on that port, it sends some data.

+**TODO add command for first example**

 ::